UK Fin Lab

 BILLS

 Estimate how much each appliance costs to run using its wattage, usage pattern, standby power and your electricity rate.
-Great for spotting high-cost devices, comparing habits and seeing where your electricity spend may really be going.
+View estimated daily, weekly, monthly and annual costs to compare common household appliances and understand where your electricity spend may really be going.

 Enter your appliance details